 The passionate artist behind it all.

-Since 2013, Metis artist Colleen Gray has, been creating and selling her moving and unusual art, using the proceeds to ship art supplies into remote Indigenous schools across Canada.
+Since 2013, Colleen Gray has, been creating and selling her moving and unusual art, using the proceeds to ship art supplies into remote Indigenous schools across Canada.

 Many schools in remote communities work with insufficient and often minimal quality art supplies.
-Colleen believes strongly in the power of art to invite healing and provide a creative vehicle to help break the rigours of isolation for Indigenous youth.
+Colleen believes strongly in the power of art to invite healing and provide a creative vehicle to help break the rigors of isolation for Indigenous youth.

 “Art is a powerful creative force but it just can’t happen without tools.”

 New and gently used art supplies are collected from August to May through school project involvement, from supporters and from organizations who want to see educational improvements for Indigenous youth.
 Collection dates are announced on the website and social media.
-Once the supplies are collected, Colleen sorts and boxes them, and ships them to a roster of schools that have inadequate supplies and budgets.
+Once the supplies are collected, Colleen and the volunteers sort and box them, then ship them to a roster of schools that could benefit from the extra art supplies.
 The Art For Aid Website - www.artforaid.ca - offers a comprehensive list of supplies that are most needed.
 Occasionally through social media, Colleen will request special materials that will be used for specific programs being built in a school.

 This ongoing initiative gives everyone an opportunity to help either by supporting the work through the purchase of art and art products, or through financial and art supply donations made to the program through www.ilfp.ca.
 Art for Aid is a program of I Love First Peoples, a Canadian registered charity.

 The quality of the art and art products is second to none.
 All proceeds from the art product collections are used to operate Art for Aid’s demanding shipping and operations budget.
 (Sales of the original artwork on her website, at art shows and through commissions are how Colleen makes her own living.
 This allows her to continue volunteering.
 Colleen's art sales are separate from Art for Aid's operations.)